 That being said, some seasons are better than others and if you plan well, you can avoid the biggest crowds and enjoy your visit to Amsterdam so much more.
 It’s especially busy in the summer, but also in late spring (when everyone comes to see the Dutch tulip fields) and in the early fall, around Christmas, etc.

-So if you are just starting to plan your trip to Amsterdam, try to come in a lower season.
-As a minimum, avoid summer weekends and also the weekends around public holidays.
-You’ll enjoy Amsterdam better if you come at a quieter time!
+So if you are just starting to plan your trip to Amsterdam, see if you can visit in a lower season.
+As a minimum, avoid summer weekends and weekends around public holidays.
+You’ll enjoy Amsterdam better if you come at a quieter time.

 READ ALSO: Amsterdam in June & Amsterdam in December